TOSIT-IO/tdp-website/content/reports/241108-contributors.md

 ---
 type: contributors
 description: |
-  The use of tdp-vagrant with libvirt as provider for tdp-dev.
+  The use of tdp-vagrant for the project tdp-dev and the use of tdp-incus for more advanced development purposes.
 ---

 # Notes from November 08, 2024

-The use of tdp-vagrant with libvirt as provider for tdp-dev.
+The use of tdp-vagrant for the project tdp-dev and the use of tdp-incus for more advanced development purposes.

 ## Pull Requests